orbit-mvi/orbit-mvi/README.md

 ```

 The only requirement here is that the objects are comparable.
 We also recommend
-they be immutable, therefore we recommend using a mix of data classes, sealed
+they be immutable.
+Therefore we recommend using a mix of data classes, sealed
 classes and objects.

 ### Create the ViewModel

-Next we can define the ViewModel.
+Next, we can define the ViewModel.

 1. Implement the `Host` interface
 1. Override the `container` field and use the `Container.create` factory
-   function to build an orbit container in your `Host`
+   function to build an Orbit container in your `Host`

 ``` kotlin
 class CalculatorViewModel : ContainerHost<CalculatorState, CalculatorSideEffect>, ViewModel() {